chenhao-ye/herb/README.md

-# Seasoning
+# Herb

 A personal collection of themes.
-Themes work just like seasonings: they wouldn't solve any practical problem, but they could make coding more enjoyable.
+Themes work just like herbs: they wouldn't solve any practical problem, but they could make coding more enjoyable.

 ## Rosemary